Almonte, Spain: Middle Ages

 The current town of Almonte was officially established during the 8th century AD with the name of Al-Yabal (literally, "the Mount") and was part of the Taifa of Niebla.
 Later on, in the 10th century, Muslim historian Ibn Hayyan makes reference to a fortress named Al Munt in his work Al Muqtabis, proving that this new Latinised name for the town was already in use.
 The Umayyads were the first to tame and breed the wild horses which had inhabited the area for centuries, and were later registered as a protected species.

 Almonte was reconquered by the Castillians at the beginning of the 13th century, being taken over as a protectorate.
 After a major Muslim rebellion, the territory was absorbed by the Kingdom of Seville.

 King Alfonso X "The Wise", wrapped up in the legend of a hunter who found the Virgin Mary deep within Woods of Las Rocinas, ordered to build in 1270 the first sanctuary devoted to Saint Mary of Las Rocinas, later becoming the worldwide-known Virgin of El Rocío.
 The statue of the Virgin of El Rocío is an anonymous gothic carved wood sculpture dating from the 12th century.
 The current version has sufferend some remodelling during the Baroque period.

 In 1335, nobleman Alvar Pérez de Guzmán becomes owner of Almonte, which was already independent from the County of Niebla, established in 1369.
 In the 14th century, Almonte and Niebla went to war for territorial reasons.
-The conflict ended when the Duke of Medina Sidonia established the frontiers, becoming owners of Almonte, while being at the same time Counts of Niebla and Sanlúcar, neighbouring town.
+The conflict ended when the Duke of Medina Sidonia established the frontiers, becoming owners of Almonte, while being at the same time Count of the neighbouring towns Niebla and Sanlúcar.

 Modern history

 Trading flourished in Almonte during the discovery of America, when Christopher Columbus set sail from the neighbouring port of Palos de la Frontera and goods were transported from Seville.
-Olive oil was the main export from Almonte and the bustle of traders boosted the interest towards the Virgin of El Rocío.
+Olive oil was the main export from Almonte and the bustle of traders boosted interest in the Virgin of El Rocío.
 In fact, an archaeological research carried out by the University of Huelva in April 2024, confirmed that the village of El Rocío was one of the most important medieval river ports.
 They used GPR to scan different subsurface soil layers beneath the temple and its surroundings.
 Almonte exerted cultural influence over the American colonies, especially in the Wild West architecture and horse breeding.
 The typical sandy unpaved roads and the wooden hitching rails to tie horses up were already present in the village of El Rocío and most likely exported to the United States.
 The Mustang horse breed was also brought over from the surrounding areas, its name being derived from the Spanish "mostrenco" (meaning "wild"), a term which also applies to a local Marismeña (cow breed from Almonte).